rozek/y-localforage/README.md

+## API Reference ##

+The following documentation shows method signatures as used by TypeScript - if you prefer plain JavaScript, just ignore the type annotations.

 ### Constructor ###

 * **`LocalForageProvider (Store:any, sharedDoc:Y.Doc, UpdateLimit:number = 500)`**<br>creates a new instance of `LocalForageProvider` which synchronizes the given `sharedDoc` on the given localForage `Store`. `UpdateLimit` indicates how many updates should be appended to the `Store` before they will be compacted into a single one